yura-hb/BI-PYT-OLS/semestral_work/README.md

 * `~/datasets` - folder with the *Boston dataset*
 * `~/message_tex` - `TeX` representation of the enter message
 * `~/videos` - support animation videos, which shows learning process of different features from the *Boston dataset*
-* `EDA.ipynb` - EDA analysis and OLS visualizations notebook.
+* `EDA.ipynb` - EDA analysis and OLS visualizations notebook

 ## Opening the repository